-I arrived at the facility at 9:28am.
-Nabil and I entered the facility.
-We walked over to the generators, and we took a look at them.
-I looked at the diesel storage tanks, and the label affixed to the tanks provided that they each have a storage capacity of 8,000 gallons, and they were installed in August of 1999.
-According to Nabil, this date should also correspond to the date that the engines were installed at the facility.
-We then went into the control room for the generators.
+Nabil and I then took a look at the engines at the facility.
+We went into the control room for the generators.
 An operational log is kept in the control room through which GLWA staff who operate and maintain the equipment at the facility keep monthly records of the engine start-ups, as well as the hours of operation and the amount of fuel used each month.
-The fuel usage and hours of operations information that is kept on site at the facility does not directly match the format required in the PTI for the engines, and there is no running 12 month total of the hours and fuel usage.
+The fuel usage and hours of operation information that is kept on site at the facility does not directly match the format required in the PTI for the engines, as there is no running 12 month total of the hours and fuel usage.
 I was told that this information is provided to a contact at GLWA where it is compiled and maintained in the required format.
 I was told that the point of contact for this information is Steve Kuplicki of GLWA.
-I made note of the most recent entry for the hours on each of the generators - 2,702 hours on Unit 1, 2,096 hours on Unit 2, 1,205 hours on Unit 3 and 2,082 hours of Unit 4.
+The last entry in the log book was entered earlier in July 2017, and showed an hour meter reading of 307 hours for generator No. 1, 245 hours for generator No. 2 and 488 hours for generator No. 2.